getredash/website/onpremise/setup/ssl-https-setup.md

 }
 ```

-## option case: client --(https)--> ELB --(http)--> EC2
+## Using another proxy/load balancer infront of nginx

-Wehn your setup is client --(https)--> ELB --(http)--> EC2, in which case you need to add the following header to your nginx configuration:
+If you setup includes another proxy/load balancer in front of Redash's nginx, you will need to add the following header to your nginx configuration to make sure it knows the correct protocol in use:

 ```
 proxy_set_header X-Forwarded-Proto $http_x_forwarded_proto;
 ```

-Which will correctly set the forwarded protocol header to be https and then Flask will correctly create the URLs (this is the setup I use).